Armenian Women’s Welfare Association

 Since November 29th, 2004, Hanganak Elder Program and Clinic, a Non-Governmental Organization sponsored by the Armenian Women’s Welfare Association (AWWA) has implemented a project to provide medical and social support to the elderly living alone in Artsakh.
 The project was conducted to address the basic health and social...

 After searching village by village in Armenia, our staff has tracked down and has resumed helping nearly all 320 beneficiaries who in September were among 100,000 ethnic Armenians forcibly dislocated from Artsakh, longtime home of our clinic.
 Working under difficult conditions, our four-person team has been struggling to restore care and support to our beneficiaries.

 BOSTON – In a sign of its thriving, growing community, the Armenian Nursing and Rehabilitation Center recently achieved an important and rarely attained milestone in long-term care: 100 percent of the Jamaica Plain senior care center’s workforce is employed in-house, enabling the longtime institution to operate without any...

 Please consider Supporting AWWA with an Online Donation

 Armenian Nursing & Rehabilitation Center

-- An 83-bed, not-for-profit, skilled nursing center providing both Short-Term Rehabilitation and Long‑Term Care.
+- AWWA is the owner of an 83-bed, not-for-profit, skilled nursing center providing both Short‑Term Rehabilitation and Long‑Term Care.

-- Situated on a beautiful three-acre lot in Jamaica Plain, a neighborhood in Boston.
+- Situated on a beautiful three-acre lot in Jamaica Plain, a neighborhood of Boston, and bordering Brookline.